-Towards Predator-Free Taranaki's "zero possum" project was a New Zealand-first as it set out not to simply control possum numbers but to eradicate them from a 4,500 hectare area including 2,300 hectares of the Kaitake Range, 2,000 hectares of Kaitake farmland and Oākura town.
+Towards Predator-Free Taranaki's Zero Possum project was a New Zealand-first when in 2018 it set out not to simply control possum numbers but to eradicate them from a 4,500 hectare area including 2,300 hectares of the Kaitake Range, 2,000 hectares of Kaitake farmland and Oākura town.

 With rivers acting as natural barriers on either side of this zero possum zone, the main highway for possums to enter is through a strip of forest at Pukeiti.
 Using technology developed by Zero Invasive Predators (ZIP) we have set up an extensive trap barrier to stop incursions.
 Remote reporting traps have been placed every 10m in four lines – using a total of 1300 traps.